The product reviewed in this post may no longer be available as it was a limited edition product.

-This collaboration is a huge milestone for Urban Decay because it is their first ever Influencer collaboration, I’m so glad that they choose Kristen to be their first because I knew she would create something fun and interesting.
+This collaboration is a huge milestone for Urban Decay because it is their first ever collaboration with an Influencer.
+I’m so glad that they choose someone like Kristen to be their first because I knew she would create something fun and interesting.

-I feel like the way this palette is laid out, it already gives you combinations that you can use together like the blues and purple would look fabulous with ‘Spitfire‘ which is a gorgeous magenta shade that matches well with all of these colours.
-Also, I feel like ‘Corona’ would look interesting with either ‘DYE‘ (purple) or with ‘Tajin‘ the matte orange but would also pair great with ‘Lime Time’ the green shade.
+The way this palette is laid out, gives you some great colour combinations, like the blues and purple would look fabulous with ‘Spitfire‘ which is a gorgeous magenta shade.
+I also feel like ‘Corona’ would look interesting with either ‘DYE‘ (purple) or with ‘Tajin‘ the matte orange but it would also pair great with ‘Lime Time’ the green shade.

 ‘Stay Gold‘ would pair great with the cooler or warmer colours like a pop on the centre of the lid or inner corner.
 ‘13th Floor‘ is great to deepen up a look or could be used as a shadow liner and ‘Leo+Brixton‘ is a split pan with a blue shift and pink shift which would pair great with any combination as a topper or on the inner corner.

-I’ve created a multitude of looks with this palette, some more wearable in combination with other palettes and some more bold looks using colours like ‘LCW’ (lighter blue) and ‘TRM’ (darker blue).
+I have been able to create a multitude of looks with this palette, some more wearable in combination with other palettes and some more bold using colours like ‘LCW’ (lighter blue) and ‘TRM’ (darker blue).

-I feel like this palette did really challenge me because I’m not used to using shimmery eyeshadows all over the lid, like most people I tend to use them on the lid portion of my eye and I use matte shadows in my crease and above.
-So using a palette that only contained two matte eyeshadows was a new thing for me, If you saw my post earlier this month on the Too Faced ‘Chocolate Gold‘ palette you might know that it at least had a quad of matte shades to use as a base, transition and a black to deepen up a look.
-For me, though a palette not having these base or transitions doesn’t bother me I can always use another palette from my collection that has eyeshadows that I can dip into to help me with those extra elements.
+I feel like this palette has really challenge me because I’m not used to using shimmery eyeshadows all over the lid, like most people I tend to use them on the lid portion of my eye and I use matte shadows in my crease and outercorner, etc. So using a palette that only contained two matte eyeshadows was a new thing for me.
+For me, though a palette not having these doesn’t bother me I can always use another palette from my collection that has eyeshadows that I can dip into to help me with those extra additions.

 I could have bought the ‘Daydream‘ palette for some extra transition shades but I felt like it wouldn’t add anything new to my collection so I decided not to.
 When I created the looks for this post I tried to keep it to just using the shades in this palette, and not adding in too many outside shades just so I could see how versatile it actually was.

-I was quite surprised actually, while some of the looks I created may not show it I felt like some of the shades in this palette actually blended out quite well, it’s just the looks I created were quite bold and I wanted to do some more dramatic looks so I didn’t blend them out too much just along the edges.
+I was quite surprised actually, while some of the looks I created may not show it but I felt like some of the metallic/shimmer shades in this palette actually blended out quite well, though many of the looks I created were quite bold.
+I wanted to try some more dramatic looks so I didn’t blend them out too much just along the edges.

 I think my favourite shades in this palette would have to be ‘Spitfire‘, ‘Lime Time’ and ‘Leo + Brixton‘.
 I have a few palettes with bright greens in them but most of them are matte’s, so I love that Kristen added a metallic green in here because I’ve been wanting one for so long.
-‘Spitfire’ has to be one of the most unique shades in this palette it’s a duo-chromatic magenta pink with a slight shift it beautiful, I love using this in the centre of my lid or on the inner corner topped with ‘Leo’ or ‘Brixton’.
+‘Spitfire’ has to be one of the most unique shades in this palette it’s a duo-chromatic magenta pink with a slight shift, its beautiful.
+I love using this in the centre of my lid or on the inner corner topped with ‘Leo’ or ‘Brixton’.

-I think the packaging is fun and the fact that its cardboard doesn’t bother me because I can still feel that its quality is nice.
-It has a magnetic closer so that’s nice and the brush that comes with the palette is great quality.
+I think the packaging is fun and the fact that its cardboard doesn’t bother me because I can still feel that its quality is nice and lets face it, its better for the enviroment, though the outer packaging is plastic but this could be recycled.
+The palette has a magnetic closer so that’s nice and the brush that comes with the palette is great quality.

-Overall I think this is pretty good and I would totally recommend this if its something that interests you go for it.
+Overall I think this is pretty good and I would totally recommend this if its something that interests and you don’t have anything similar already.

 Have you tried anything from this collection? let me know what you thought in the comments below